Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Stratified Monte Carlo method

-where $N_n$ is the number of samples allocated to group $n$ according to the flux PPE model mentioned above. $\phi_{p, n}^i$ is a sample flux configuration that is generated from the uniform distribution within the flux sector $n$ and thus, are totally independent from each other.
-This is fundamentally different from the MCMC algorithm, where each running sample is probabilistically dependent on the previous sample.
+where $\hat{Z}_n/W_n = \onefrac{N_n} \sum_i^{N_n} e^{-\beta F(\phi_{p, n}^i)}$ is relevant to the estimation of group partition function, and $N_n$ is the number of samples allocated to group $n$. $\phi_{p, n}^i$ denotes the i-th sample flux configuration that is generated from the uniform distribution within the flux sector $n$ and thus, are totally independent from each other.
+This is fundamentally different from the MCMC algorithm, where each running sample is probabilistically dependent on the previous samples.

-Now we can obtain an estimator of the integral $I$, denoted by $\hat{I}$:
+Now combining the estimations from all groups, we can obtain an estimator of the integral $I$, denoted by $\hat{I}$:

-where the independently generated samples are used to estimate a thermodynamic average of a quantity $I$.
-Equivalently, $\hat{I} $ can be written as
+where the independently generated samples $\{\phi_{p,n}^i\}$ are used to estimate a thermodynamic average of a quantity $I$.
+But this expression is not convenient for translating to algorithm, so we rewrite it as